topolvm/pvc-autoresizer/docs/maintenance.md

 This is the maintenance guide for pvc-autoresizer.

-How to upgrade supported Kubernetes version
+How to change the supported Kubernetes minor versions
 -------------------------------------------

 pvc-autoresizer depends on some Kubernetes repositories like `k8s.io/client-go` and should support 3 consecutive Kubernets versions at a time.